ElsevierDev/elsapy/README.md

 		* elsAuthor: represent the author of one or more documents in Scopus.
 		* elsAffil: represents an affiliation (i.e. an institution authors are affiliated with) in Scopus
 	* elsDoc: represents a document in Scopus.
 This document typically is the record of a scholarly article in any of the journals covered in Scopus.
+	Each elsEntity (once read) has a .data attribute, which contains a JSON/dictionary representation of the object's data.
+Use the object's .data.keys() method to list the first-level keys in the dictionary; drill down from there to explore the data.

 More info on the Scopus data model can be read [here](https://dev.elsevier.com/tecdoc_ir_cris_vivo.html).
 Over time, the module will be expanded to also cover access to ScienceDirect content.